Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Technical Proofs

-\end{small} where $\nu_{K}$ denotes the distribution of the $K$-th iterate $x_{K}$ of penalized stochastic gradient Hamiltonian Monte Carlo \eqref{SGHMC:convex:1}-\eqref{SGHMC:convex:2}.
+where $\nu_{K}$ denotes the distribution of the $K$-th iterate $x_{K}$ of penalized stochastic gradient underdamped Langevin Monte Carlo \eqref{SGHMC:convex:1}-\eqref{SGHMC:convex:2}.
 By the same argument as in the proof of Proposition~\ref{prop:SGLD:convex}, we can show that $\mathcal{W}_{2}(\nu_{0},\pi_{\delta})$ can be bounded uniformly in $\delta$.

 Hence, by taking $\delta=\varepsilon^{8}$, we get

 where $\tilde{\mathcal{O}}$ ignores the dependence on $\log(1/\varepsilon)$, provided that

 and